 - In the same window, press “OK”.
 Then press “OK” in the Printer Properties window.

 - In the Print window select “Actual Size” under Page Sizing and Handling.
 If this does not look correct, you can instead select “Fit”.
 Deselect “Choose paper source by PDF page size”.
 Select “Auto portrait/landscape” under Orientation.

 - Ensure that the preview looks correct, and that the dimensions look correct.
 Press “Print” to print the poster.

-- To make sure the poster has gone been sent to the printer wait to see if a pop-up appears in the lower right hand corner of your screen saying the document has been sent to the printer.
+- To make sure the poster has been sent to the printer, wait to see if a pop-up appears in the lower right hand corner of your screen indicating the document has been sent to the printer.
 If not, ask at the Help Desk.

-- Posters are printed in the VCC Operations room, and have to be brought out by staff.
+- Posters are printed in the VCC Operations room, and will be brought up by staff.
 Usually, posters will be ready about an hour after they were printed.
-This can take more time if the Print Queue (seen at the Help Desk) is long.
-Please plan enough time for your plot to complete before an assignment is due.
+This can take more time if the Print Queue (seen at the Help Desk) is long or if you are using the glossy printer. ***Please plan enough time for your plot to complete before an assignment is due.